-Don't make public comments, whether in the performance of your work or in a personal capacity which may be construed as representing the official views of our company.
+Don't make public comments, whether in the performance of your work or in a personal capacity which may be construed as representing the official views of Claro.

-Making public representations on behalf of Zenitas is a function limited to the Board, CEO, and authorised media spokespeople.
+Making public representations on behalf of Claro is a function limited to the Board, CEO, and authorised media spokespeople.

-If you are invited to make public speeches on topics related to Zenitas or are asked by the media for comment, you must refer the request to comms@zenitas.com.au or your relevant (Executive) General Manager.
+If you are invited to make public speeches on topics related to Claro or are asked by the media for comment, you must refer the request to: claro.comms@claro.com.au or your relevant General Manager.

 You also should not use social media as a forum to discuss work-related matters or share work-related images, with the exception of internally utilised private collaboration platforms or in accordance with the social media policy.
-Communicating with customers via social media, unless it is part of a customer's care plan, is a breach of the Code.
+Communicating with clients via social media, unless it is part of a client's care plan, is a breach of the Code.

-While Zenitas respects each individual's freedom of expression, we ask that you do not use social media to make negative or adverse comments about the company, its employees, customers or other people connected with the business, whether in the performance of your work or in a personal capacity.
+While Claro respects each individual's freedom of expression, we ask that you do not use social media to make negative or adverse comments about the company, its employees, clients or other people connected with the business, whether in the performance of your work or in a personal capacity.
 This may result in disciplinary action, including termination of employment in serious cases.